Glastonbury and Street

 The number of inpatient beds at Glastonbury's West Mendip Hospital could be reduced by around a third under new proposals currently being considered by Somerset NHS Foundation Trust.

-The trust has confirmed it is in the "very early" stages of a consultation that would see a reduction in beds at Frome Community Hospital from 24 to 16, with a similar cut proposed for West Mendip Hospital, which currently has 25 inpatient beds across two wards.
-A cut of a third would mean the loss of around eight beds.
+The trust has confirmed it is in the "very early" stages of a consultation that would see a reduction in beds at Frome Community Hospital from 24 to 16, with a similar cut proposed for West Mendip Hospital, which currently has 36 inpatient beds across two wards.
+A cut of a third would leave the hospital with 20 beds.

 A spokesperson said the changes reflect a shift in demand, with more people now receiving care at home following an acute hospital stay.
 "We are looking at the range, mix and balance of NHS services that are provided in people's own homes, community hospital services and community hospital beds," they said.